 51. “They perform many wonderful miracles.”

 Scripture parallel.
-Many texts teach us that Christ ucl his apostles did the same.
+Many texts teach us that Christ and his apostles did the same.

 52. “Essenism put all its members upon the same level, forbidding the exercise of authority of one over another.”
 (Dr. Ginsburg.)